tacibey/kraffe-roasters/src/content/blog/en/manual-vs-automatic-coffee-roasting-machines.md

 There is no automatic curve replication.
 The roaster reads the beans, listens to cracks, watches color, smells development, and adjusts heat accordingly.

+</> Markdown
 ### Advantages of Manual Systems

-✔ Maximum hands-on control
+- ✔ Maximum hands-on control
-✔ Deep understanding of roast behavior
+- ✔ Deep understanding of roast behavior
-✔ Flexible profile experimentation
+- ✔ Flexible profile experimentation
-✔ Strong craftsmanship positioning
+- ✔ Strong craftsmanship positioning

 Many experienced roasters prefer manual control because it allows them to react instantly during first crack and development phase.